-How To Stock A Pantry
+How To Stock And Organize A Pantry

 how to stock a pantry

-How To Stock A Pantry
+How To Stock A Pantry And Keep It Organized

+When I was taking inventory of my pantry, I realized how much easier life gets when I’m organized.
+I really do not like food waste and I get really annoyed with myself when I throw things out.
 Keeping organized with lists and having the basics on hand also means fewer last-minute trips to the store and more time to focus on cooking meals and enjoying them.
 Here’s how to stock it, so you’re always prepared for whatever the day brings.

 1. Take Everything Out